duong28022003/EmpAttrition/README.md

 ---

 📌 *This project aims to help organizations understand, predict, and reduce employee attrition for a more stable and efficient workforce.*

+---

+## 🛠️ Deploy the model

+- First, cd to the folder: `cd DeployModel`

+- Install the libraries (if needed): `pip install -r requirements.txt`

+- Host your server: `python server.py`
+or `uvicorn app:app`

+- Access the address `http://localhost:8000/docs` or `http://127.0.0.1:8000/docs` to view the results.